 With any level of severity, traumatic brain injuries from truck collisions often affect concentration and motor skills, and may also result in vision and other health problems that can prevent you from driving or holding down a job in the future.
 You may need to undergo expensive rehabilitation to learn new coping mechanisms to deal with the permanent effects of a TBI.

 Why You Need an Attorney After a Truck Collision in Virginia

 When recovering after a truck accident, you don’t want to spend your time worrying about how you will pay your bills.
 You have a legal right to seek compensation for your initial medical costs, any ongoing treatments, and less tangible effects from the accident like pain and suffering.
 A skilled TBI attorney can:

-- Perform an investigation into the cause of the crash.
 You may have been unable to personally gather eyewitness contact info after a devastating crash if you were immediately taken to the emergency room.
 A lawyer helps prove your case by utilizing a variety of evidence sources such as truck company employee records, eyewitness accounts, and testimony from accident reconstruct experts, as well as medical documentation.

-- Overcome common insurance tactics.
 Insurance adjusters have a vested interest in reducing or dying your claim.
 They may attempt to deny payment if the TBI was caused by something other than direct blunt force trauma, or try to shift fault for the accident onto you.
 An attorney can assist in overcoming these common tactics and handle communication with insurance adjusters on your behalf.

-- Take the at-fault party to court.
 If insurance isn’t a viable option, you may need to pursue compensation directly from a negligent truck driver or other sources.
 After a thorough investigation, your attorney may determine fault lies with the trucking company for negligent hiring practices, logbook violations, and lax maintenance schedules, or even with the manufacturer of specific faulty parts.